drrobotk/drrobotk.github.io/cv.md

 -   Researching new methods and technology for innovative applications.
 -   Provided training and tutoring in mathematics, software and technology.
 -   Consulting on web development and writing custom code in Python, PHP, Javascript, MySQL etc.
+-  Developing and maintaining websites and web applications.

 ### **Electronics Repair Technician** - Self-employed